The Gaussian Wave Packet Transform via Quadrature Rules: A Wave Packet Representation inspired by the FBI Transform

 \subsection{Semi-discrete representation}

-In the next step we combine the partition of unity \eqref{eq:partition} in position space with the Fourier inversion formula in momentum space to obtain a semi-discrete decomposition of square-integrable functions. \begin{proposition}[Semi-discrete representation via summation in position space] Let $\psi\in \mathcal{S}(\R^d)$.
-For a point $z=(q,p)\in\R^{2d}$ recall the definition of $g_z$ in \eqref{def_gz} and let us introduce the map
+In the next step we combine the partition of unity \eqref{eq:partition} in position space with the Fourier inversion formula in momentum space to obtain a semi-discrete decomposition of square-integrable functions. \begin{proposition}[Semi-discrete representation via summation in position space] For an arbitrary non-empty index set $\Gamma_q\subseteq\Z^d$ and an arbitrary grid $\{q_k\}_{k\in\Gamma_q}$, recall the definition of the summation curve $S(x)$ in \eqref{eq:intro_rep1}.
+Moreover, for a point $z=(q,p)\in\R^{2d}$, recall the definition of the Gaussian wave packet $g_z$ in \eqref{def_gz}, and for a given Schwartz function $\psi\in \mathcal{S}(\R^d)$ let us introduce the interpolant

 Then, for all $x\in\R^d$, we have